nerthul11/GodhomeRandomizer/ReadMe.md

 ### Godhome Shop

 Since this mod allows to add a significant number of duplicate items (44 if duping the Statue Marks), a counter-measure to prevent regular shops from being too overcrowded is the introduction of a new shop.
 This shop will check for Statue Marks obtained and use them as currency.
 It works similar to Grubs or essence, meaning it checks if you achieved a given threshold of Statue Marks, without actually consuming them.

-Since it will only look for randomized statue marks, the shop will obviously be disabled if no Statue Mark items exist.
+An obtained Statue Mark means that a statue:
+-Has been unlocked.
+-Has an attuned cleared mark.
+-Has an ascended cleared mark.
+-Has a radiant cleared mark.

 All this can add up to a whopping total of __214__ new locations and items to the Randomization pool!